-Our audits help ensure that public spaces are welcoming to people of all ages and disabilities.
-They involve site surveys and where possible consulting with people with different disabilities to better understand the barriers impacting on visitors.
+Our reviews help ensure that public spaces are welcoming to people of all ages and disabilities.
+They involve site surveys and where possible consulting with people with different disabilities to better understand the barriers impacting visitors.
 Examples range from public parks, such as Croyland Park in Wellingborough, to private gardens such as The Lost Gardens of Heligan in Cornwall.

 Eden Project is an internationally renowned visitor attraction attracting millions of visitors from around the world.
 We have worked together since its opening in 2001, undertaking regular reviews and providing advice.